janbjorge/pgqueuer/docs/cli.rst

 Usage
 -----

 To use the CLI, invoke it with the desired command and options.
-For example, to start the QueueManager with automatic signal handling:
+You can use either the new alias `pgq` or the original command structure.
+Here are examples of both methods:

 .. code-block:: bash

+    # Using the new alias
+    pgq run <module+factory-function>

+    # Using the traditional approach
-    python3 -m pgqueuer run <moduele+factory-function>
+    python3 -m pgqueuer run <module+factory-function>

 This command initializes the QueueManager using the factory function provided, setting up signal handling automatically to manage job processing interruptions gracefully.

+The new `pgq` alias makes it more convenient to work with the CLI, while maintaining full compatibility with the traditional approach for those who prefer it.